jordan-yee/dangerscripts-kakoune/README.md

 3. A `<plugin-name>-install.sh` script for the plugin in the `/plugin-installs` directory.
    - By default a script is generated that copies the plugin repository directory to the `~/.config/kak/plugins/<plugin-name>-directory`.

+# plugins-local

+The plugins-local directory is for stand-alone kak scripts that aren't published to their own plugin repository.
+This is akin to the rc folder that ships with Kakoune.

 # TODO

 - [ ] Review configuration scripts to make sure files are sourced as needed.